lgilpin/academic-website/content/authors/admin/_index.md

 a research scientist at Sony AI working on explainability in AI agents.
 I graduated with my PhD in Electrical Engineering and Computer Science at MIT in CSAIL, where I continue as a collaborating researcher.
-My research focuses on the theories and methodologies towards monitoring, designing, and augmenting machines that can **explain** themselves for diagnosis, accountability, and liability.
-My long-term research vision is for self-explaining, intelligent, machines by design.
 During my PhD, I developed "Anomaly Detection through Explanations" or ADE, a self-explaining, full system monitoring architecture to detect and explain inconsistencies in autonomous vehicles.
 This allows machines and other complex mechanisms to be able to interpret their actions and learn from their mistakes.

+My research focuses on the theories and methodologies towards monitoring, designing, and augmenting complex machines that can **explain** themselves for diagnosis, accountability, and liability.
+My long-term research vision is for self-explaining, intelligent, machines by design.

+I am currently looking for motivated PhD students; please reach out to me on Twitter or by email if the above description interests you!